flavours/documentation/docs/introduction/local-workflow.rst

 #################

 Your first steps with the Flavours CLI and the Flavours registry.
-This example uses PHP and Laravel; the principles for other platforms are the same.
+This example uses PHP and Laravel; the principles for other stacks are the same.

 Set up your enivironment